Born: December 4, 1912, Coeur d'Alene, Idaho

 during the Second Sino-Japanese War.

-He later commanded the famous U.S. Marine Corps squadron, VMF-214
+He later commands the famous U.S. Marine Corps squadron, VMF-214

 ("The Black Sheep Squadron") during World War II.
 Boyington

-service he was awarded the Navy Cross and the Medal of Honor.
+service he is awarded the Navy Cross and the Medal of Honor.

 1. Boyington graduated in 1934 with a B.S. in aeronautical